 Infectious Disease Specialist Dr. Vatsala Sastry to be Featured on Close Up Radio

-She has a particular fondness and respect or our veterans who fought for our freedom and liberties.
-She has treated so many vets and is humbled to have been able to help them be healthier and happier and live their best lives.
+Other infectious diseases are looming.
+For instance, a global outbreak of mosquito diseases such as malaria and west Nile virus are of huge concern The common diseases that are spread through a mosquito bite are Malaria, West Nile, and Zike.
+With global temperatures rising, ecosystems shifting and mosquitos are spreading into new places formerly unwelcoming to their species, spreading malaria, West Nile virus, and dengue.

-“I highly recommend people take extra precaution by find natural ways to prevent infectious diseases through healthy diet and exercise because we must all be our own advocates in keeping our bodies disease free.
-But if you do become ill, I am here to get you better because this is my passion and lifelong mission.”
+Don’t miss Dr. Vatsala Sastry’s informative four part radio series where she will discuss her brilliant research and expertise on infectious diseases, the latest public health threats, and answer any questions you may have.

-Close Up Radio will continue its weekly radio series on Dr. Vatsala S. Sastry with Jim Masters beginning on Tuesday September 6th at 2 p.m.
-EST.
+Close Up Radio will continue its weekly radio series on Dr. Vatsala S. Sastry beginning on Tuesday September 6th at 2 p.m.
+EST

 If you have any questions for our guest, please call (347) 996-3389